BenS-DA/Employee-Fraud-SQL/README.md

 **Outcome**

+•  Using MySQL, several hundred transactions totaling ~$25,000 were deemed fraudulent.

 • Focusing on New York operations, stakeholders were able to connect fraudulent activity to one employee.

-• Using MySQL, 300 transactions totaling ~$25,000 were deemed fraudulent.

 • This saved stakeholders from reviewing (potentially) tens of thousands of transactions using a spreadsheet.